Eskom suspends power cuts scheduled for weekend

 Eskom has suspended power cuts scheduled for the weekend due to a lower demand of electricity.

-JOHANNESBURG - Eskom has suspended power cuts scheduled for the weekend due to a lower demand of electricity.
+JOHANNESBURG - Eskom has suspended power cuts scheduled for the weekend due to low electricity demand.

 Power utility said that it would suspend the scheduled power cuts at midnight.